amiyapatanaik/z3score-api/README.md

 - Python: https://github.com/amiyapatanaik/pycfslib or do pip install pycfslib.
 In addition the sample python code requires pyedflib to be able to read the sample EDF file included here.
 Get pyedflib at: https://github.com/holgern/pyedflib or do pip install pyedflib
 - MATLAB: https://github.com/amiyapatanaik/cfslib-MATLAB

+### GUI for the API
+You can use GUI based on FASST to quickly do scoring via an user interface.
+The GUI is Matlab based and can be downloaded from here: https://github.com/amiyapatanaik/FASST-Z3Score

 ### Sample Run
 Clone/Download this package.
 In sampleAPI.py enter your email address and API key in the appropriate location.
 ``` python